polyfy/polylith/readme.md

                   :deps/root "projects/api"}
 ```

+...and remember to set the `:sha` to an existing [SHA](https://github.com/polyfy/polylith/commits/master).

 ## RealWorld Example

 If you want to start by seeing how a full-blown system looks like in Polylith, then head over to the